Far Ultraviolet Spectroscopic Explorer

 Far Ultraviolet Spectroscopic Explorer (FUSE, Explorer 77, and MIDEX-0) represented the next generation, high-orbit, ultraviolet space observatory covering the wavelength range of 90.5–119.5 nanometre (nm) of the NASA operated by the Johns Hopkins University Applied Physics Laboratory.
 FUSE was launched on a Delta II launch vehicle on 24 June 1999, at 15:44:00 UTC, as a part of NASA's Origins Program.
 FUSE detected light in the far ultraviolet portion of the electromagnetic spectrum, which is mostly unobservable by other telescopes.
-Its primary mission was to characterize universal deuterium in an effort to learn about the stellar processing times of deuterium left over from the Big Bang.
+Its primary mission was to characterize universal deuterium abundance in an effort to learn about the stellar processing of deuterium left over from the Big Bang.
 FUSE resides in a low Earth orbit, approximately 760 km in altitude, with an inclination of 24.98° and a 99.80 minutes orbital period.
 Its Explorer program designation is Explorer 77.